14 Reasons Your Tooth Hurts

 Most nighttime grinders don’t even realize they’re doing it.
 “People who grind suddenly bite down and get a lightning bolt of pain,” Dr. Meinecke says.
 Teeth grinding is also associated with symptoms like headaches, pain in the facial muscles, and a stiff jaw, according to the National Institutes of Health.

 Grinding can even lead to broken teeth, Dr. Meinecke says.
 While some patients may be instructed to wear night guards, those aren’t always effective.
 “People can wake up next to it and not even know it was pulled out,” she says.
-In that case, Botox might be a good option.
+In that case, Cosmetic Injectable might be a good option.
 (Really.)
 It can stop the muscle that moves your jaw from generating the same amount of force, Dr. Meinecke says.
-Many dentists are trained to administer Botox, which should be given every three to four months.
+Many dentists are trained to administer Cosmetic Injectable, which should be given every three to four months.

 You clench your jaw when you’re stressed